-Overall levels of CPUE across age 3 to 11 by cohort can be grouped as the periods of 1980-1986, 1987-1992, 1993-1999, and 2000s cohorts (Fig. 1-3).
-Within each period, variations of the CPUE levels were small and the decease rates were similar, except for the 2000s cohorts.
-Since 2000 cohort, the catch rates have varied considerably and have not shown simple decreasing trends.
-Whether these large variations in catch rate were due to change in catchability and/or population fluctuation is unrevealed.
-The 1987-1991 cohorts showed more drastic declines than other cohorts, which was probably due to targeting towards smaller fish in the early 1990s caused by depleted stock status of cohorts recruited in pre1987 years and less structured management schemes at that time.
-The cohorts recruited from 1992 to 1999 showed slower decline rates, suggesting a reduced level of exploitation rates for these cohorts.
-Fig. 1-3 also indicates acute decreases of CPUE level for age 3 fish of 2000-2002 cohorts to about the same or lower levels comparable to those experienced by the early 1980s cohorts, while showing that 2003-06 cohorts were similar to the late 1980s levels (see also Recruitments section below).
-Cause(s) of these weak cohorts is still unknown, whether it be a reflection of oceanographic and/or fish availability changes, or it be an indication of a consequence of fishing pressure.
+Overall levels of CPUE across age 3 to 11 by cohort can be grouped as the periods of 1980-1986, 1987-1992, 1993-1999, 2000-2003 and 2004-2008 cohorts (Fig. 1-3).
+Within each period, variations of the CPUE levels were small (except for age 3 CPUEs in 2000-2003 cohorts) and the decease rates were similar.
+For 2000-2003 cohorts, the catch rates of age 3 varied considerably.
+These large variations in catch rate would be due to change in catchability and/or population fluctuation.
+The 1987-1992 cohorts showed more drastic declines than other cohorts, which was probably due to targeting towards smaller fish in the early 1990s caused by depleted stock status of cohorts recruited in pre1987 years and less structured management schemes at that time.
+The cohorts recruited from 1993 to 1999 showed slower decline rates, suggesting a reduced level of exploitation rates for these cohorts.
+Fig. 1-3 also indicates acute decreases of CPUE level for age 3 fish of 2000-2002 cohorts to about the same or lower levels comparable to those experienced by the early 1980s cohorts, while showing that 2003-09 cohorts were similar to the late 1980s levels (see also Recruitments section below).
+Cause(s) of these weak 2000-2002 cohorts is still unknown, whether it would be a reflection of change in oceanographic and/or fish availability, or it be an indication of a consequence of fishing pressure.
 Although the CPUE levels for age 3 of 2005-2008 cohorts varied depending on cohorts, the CPUE levels for age 4-6 were similar to or higher than ones of any cohorts in past.